Fenretinide: History, Properties & Uses

 One such drug preparation for overcoming the limited bioavailability of fenretinde has been developed; notably, a fenretinide emulsion drug formulation for intravenous administration.
 However, this preparation is reported to contain significant amounts of egg phospholipids and soybean oil which reportedly causes dose limiting toxicities due to hypertriglyceridemia.
 Moreover, the concentration (or potency) of fenretinide in this drug formulation is relatively low and drug infusion must be administered over a relatively long, prolonged period of time (1 day at an in-patient clinic).
 In spite of these limitations, useful clinical responses in cancer patients have been reported and published using this fenretinide emulsion formulation.

-The problem of how to deliver a safe and effective dose of fenretinide in order to achieve adequate, therapeutic blood levels of the drug in a cancer patient had remained unsolved for more than 40 years, until now.
+The problem of how to deliver a safe and effective dose of fenretinide in order to achieve adequate, therapeutic blood levels of the drug in a cancer patient had remained unsolved for more than 40 years.

 SciTech directly addresses these identified shortcomings of fenretinide bioavailability as well as the problems associated with the fenretinide emulsion formulation (hypertriglyceridemia and long infusion times).
 As such, SciTech’s ST-001 nanoFenretinide lead drug candidate is particularly important and welcomed.